nbkm8y5/mpslifestyle.com/Product Backlog.md

 ## 1. User Stories - representing new functionality

 	Programming:

-		FIX ICON AT NAVBAR.

-		BRAND PAGE - USE THE INFORMATION PROVIDE IN WORD DOCUMENT.

 		HOME PAGE CONTENT.
 		CAROUSEL BACKGROUND IMAGE WITH TRANSPARENT SVG ON FOREGROUND CAROUSEL, SYNCED RECOMMENDED TO DO CALLBACK TO DO UNCHANGE.
 DO ALL THIS WITH ANGULAR JS

-		CONTACT PAGE MAKE SOME CHANGES TO APPEARANCE,  USE MORE OPACITY, LESS BLOCKY.
-		DO NOT PUT BACKGROUND IMAGE IN CONTACT PAGE OR BRAND PAGE.
 		Create database in Go Daddy web host.
         Database PHP code for comment FORM

     	Tablet and mobile responsive site.
-WE ABSOLUTELY HAVE TO GO THIS ROUTE
+    	REVIEW ENTIRE WEBSITE IN INTERNET EXPLORER
+    	REVIEW ALL ERRORS IN PHP STORM

 		Costly programming:
 		Add storefront, possibly from scripting that exists in webhost.
-		Need a payment processor.
+They went the route of www.viralstyle.com Need a payment processor.
 		Are they going Shopify or Big Commernce
 		Need to complete Google my business.